Priyanka-Rai18/GeeksFiesta_AI-ML_geeky_/README.md

  The majority of data states are available in.csv format.
 The CSV file format is used to store tabular data in plain text.
 To read a local CSV file as a dataframe, we used the  Pandas library's read_csv function.

 ### Step 3: Handling the missing data
  Data can be missing for a variety of reasons and must be handled in such a way that it does not impair the performance of our model.
-We used backfilling method to replace the missing data in this case.The data set is already sorted concerning hours, day, month, year.
+We used backfilling method to replace the missing data in this case.
+The data set is already sorted concerning hours, day, month, year.
 So if we fill the missing values with mean-value, then the deviation would increase.
 Hence error would increase.
 The given features would be almost the same in the next hour also.
 For example, the temperature is 1.9 at a particular hour, then the next hour if the temperature would be around 1.9 only, not 14.356532039734322.
 So we opted backfilling method.

 ### Step 4: Encoding categorical data
  Categorical data variable that contains level values rather than numeric values. the number of possible values is often limited to a fixed set.
 For example here the wind_direction column cannot be used in the mathematical equation of the model so we need to encode these variables into numbers.
 To achieve this we import the pandas library and use the get_dummies function.